shelleyolivia/learn-tutorials/near/write-nft-contracts-in-rust-nep171.md

 In this tutorial we will create a simple collectable NFT artwork called a Flarn, consisting of a name, a description and a JPEG image.
 Our smart contract will allow Flarns to be created, collected and traded on the NEAR blockchain.

-## About NFT standards

-There are many standards for NFTs!
-However the most widely used by far is Ethereum's [ERC721](https://eips.ethereum.org/EIPS/eip-721) standard, which defines how NFTs can be created and transfered among other things.
-This standard works well, but like all the ERC standards it is defined only for the Ethereum blockchain.
-Recent high gas prices on Ethereum have driven a lot of interest in more affordable alternatives, such as NEAR.

-To support NFT development on NEAR, the core developers and marketplace stakeholders have proposed the new NEP-171 standard.
-NEP-171 attempts to handle all of the same NFT use-cases as ERC721, as well as optional support for a number of advanced features for NFT marketplaces.
-For instance, NEP-171 NFTs can be offered for sale in multiple marketplaces at once, and complex distributions of royalties are baked in.
-Also, NFTs can be attached directly to smart contract calls, as a form of payment or as part of more complex trading projects.

 # Prerequisites

 * [The NEAR 101 pathway](https://learn.figment.io/protocols/near)
 * [How to write and deploy a smart contract in Rust ](https://learn.figment.io/tutorials/write-and-deploy-a-smart-contract-on-near)

 # Requirements